 Please allow 2-4 weeks for production and shipping.
 If your order is custom, please discuss this turnaround time with Rebekah.
 If you need an order rushed, please leave a note at checkout.

 All packages are shipped Canada Post.
 All shipping is tracked, unless letter mail was an option and in that case there will be no tracking.
 Any customs or extra charges are the responsibility of the customer.
 We are not responsible for any lost, stolen, damaged or undelivered packages.
-If any of this should happen, please contact us ASAP and we will help you!
+If any of this should happen, please contact us ASAP and we will get in touch with Canada Post and try to help you!

 Can I make a custom order?

 Yes!
 Please send me an email at email@example.com and we will start with design, price, materials and inspiration.

 How do I care for my linen goods?

 - Napkins, Tea Towels + Garments: Wash cold, hang dry or low heat tumble.

 - Quilts : Wash on cold and gentle with mild soap.
 Hang to dry, hot iron if desired.